-This collection of “murder” pamphlets from the online exhibition at NYSHA entitled “Was He a Man or a Monster?
-Merchandising Murder in the Nineteenth Century Popular Press” displays the front cover of 124 of the approximately 400 pamphlets in the collection of “murder” pamphlets and monographs.
+The front covers of 124 of the approximately 400 pamphlets and mongraphs in this collection are shown in this section.
 The pamphlets range from publication dates in the eighteenth, nineteenth and twentieth century, with the bulk published in the 1800s.
 Many of the books and pamphlets in this collection are listed in The annals of murder: a bibliography of books and pamphlets on American murders from Colonial times to 1900, compiled by Thomas M. McDade.

 Murder Pamphlet Collection Full Text

-This section contains 16 complete versions of the pamphlets from the Murder Pamphlet Exhibition
+This section contains 16 complete versions of the pamphlets from the Murder Pamphlets collection.